interwar/SWS/README.md

 # SWS
 Responsive site
-I have been slack on Responsive design, not because it is hard but because I am a big lazy doo doo head, with the attention span of a goldfish at a carnival.
+I have been slack on Responsive design, not because it is hard but because I have been lazy or inattentive.
+So i have the page responsive I believe, but there is a problem because I do not have Github Actions, and GitHub Pages wants GitHub Actions in my GitHub Repository. lord fuck a duck.